Emmanuel Iyoha

-Emmanuel Edosa Iyoha (born 11 October 1997) is a German professional footballer who plays as a forward for Fortuna Düsseldorf.
+Emmanuel Edosa Iyoha (born 11 October 1997) is a German professional footballer who plays as a defender for club 1.
+FC Magdeburg.

 Early career

 In 2011, Iyoha joined the youth academy of his hometown club Fortuna Düsseldorf from Bayer 04 Leverkusen and progressed from U15 to U19.

 Five years later, Iyoha signed his first professional contract with Düsseldorf and developed further with loan spells at VfL Osnabrück, Erzgebirge Aue and Holstein Kiel.

+On 16 July 2026, Iyoha signed with 1.
+FC Magdeburg.